tayapro/wizy/README.md

 ## Main JS features

-- _Dispatcher event handler function_, where using the corresponding page onloading page js functions redirect to to the required HTML page based on the URL.
+- _Dispatcher event handler function_, where using the corresponding onloading page js functions redirect to to the required HTML page based on the URL.
 - The WIZY application utilizes `throw new Error` statement for error handling to gracefully manage unexpected conditions and provide informative feedback, contributing to a more reliable and user-friendly experience.
 - WIZY app is a project without server-side storage and _use localStorage to store pairs: key and value_.
   LocalStorage enables data to persist across page reloads and sessions.
 It offers a simple and efficient method for storing user preferences, game scores, or settings directly in the user's browser.